 How do I check whether my Discord account has already been compromised?

-For a broader look at how phishing works across email and other platforms, see how to spot a phishing email.
+For a broader look at how phishing and social engineering work across platforms, see how to spot a phishing email.
 If you want to understand how your contact details end up in the databases that scammers draw from, what happens when a website sells your email address explains the full picture.